 Neoplasms: Patients with preexisting tumors should be monitored for progression or reoccurrence.
 Monitor patients on somatropin therapy carefully for preexisting nevi.

 Impaired Glucose Tolerance/Diabetes: Cases of new onset impaired glucose tolerance, new onset type 2 diabetes, and exacerbation of preexisting diabetes have been reported in patients receiving Serostim.
 Some patients developed diabetic ketoacidosis and diabetic coma.
-Patients with risk factors for hyperglycemia and glucose intolerance should be monitored closely.
+Patients with risk factors for hyperglycemia and glucose intolerance should be monitored closely and those using antidiabetic agents may require dose adjustment.

 Intracranial Hypertension: Intracranial hypertension (IH) with papilledema, visual changes, headache, nausea, and/or vomiting has been reported.
 Funduscopic examination should be performed prior to initiating treatment with Serostim and periodically during the course of treatment.
 If papilledema is observed, treatment should be stopped and restarted at a lower dose after IH-associated symptoms have resolved.